-Notice: Classes for the LIU Center for Gifted Youth's Spring semester have moved online.
-If you have not heard from your child's teacher(s), please email Lynne.Manouvrier@liu.edu.
+Notice: The LIU Center for Gifted Youth's Spring semester begins February 13, 2021.
+For information, please email Lynne.Manouvrier@liu.edu.

 The Center for Gifted Youth was established at LIU Post in 1979 in response to the increasing recognition of society's special responsibilities for children with demonstrably superior intellectual ability.